 VIRUSES & VIRAL PLANTS: Pt.
 1

 As our extensive human history can exhibit, plagues and viruses have been claiming victims as early as 3000 B.C.
-But viruses specifically, really hit their sweet spot in manifestation around the end of the 1800s and well into the early 1900s.
+But for viruses specifically, they really hit their sweet spot in abundance around the end of the 1800s and well into the early 1900s.
 In recent years, viruses have become more aggressive in variation leading to our modern-day collection of coronaviruses.

 To limit your thinking that humans are the only species that can be infected by viruses, like the novel coronavirus, would be a narrow approach to the subject.
 Especially considering that, for every organism on this planet, there is also a virus that can infect it.

 Most viruses are quite small, microscopically small in fact.
 Viruses are so microscopically small, they typically require an electron microscope just to be seen.
 They consist of three parts, nucleic acid, a coat of protein, and a lipid membrane to seal it all in.
 The nucleic acid is the center of the virus and contains the DNA or RNA of the particle.
 Viruses come in all shapes and sizes and can look like a spiky ball, a creature from the Black Lagoon, or anything in between.